Geltrude Comensoli: Death

 On February 18, 1903, at midday, Comensoli died.
 The news of her death quickly spread.
 Those who had known her, especially the poor and the humble, who were her favourite people, declared her a saint.
 On August 9, 1926, her remains were taken from the cemetery of Bergamo to the Mother House of the Institute which she had established.
 They resided in a chapel next to the Church of Adoration.

 Veneration

-On February 18, 1928, Comensoli's canonization process began.
+Comensoli's spiritual writings were approved by theologians on May 22, 1935.
+Her cause was formally opened on November 21, 1939, granting her the title of Servant of God.
 On April 26, 1961, the General Congregation of the then Congregation of Sacred Rites was held in the presence of Pope John XXIII, which declared her "Venerable".
 On October 1, 1989, Pope John Paul II declared Comensoli a beatified.

 On April 26, 2009, Pope Benedict XVI declared Comensoli a saint.

-There is a church dedicated to Saint Mother Gertrude Comensoli in Bienno.
+There is a church dedicated to Saint Mother Gertrude Comensoli in Bienno, as well as a museum.
+She is the patroness saint of Margreid an der Weinstraße.

+In May 1957, the first community settled in Villalta di San Raffaele.
+It is now the "Geltrude Comensoli Centre of Spirituality and Culture".